walkabilly/HKR_6000/assignments/assignment4/stats_assignment_4.Rmd

 - Report and discuss the normality of the data:
   - Histograms
   - Skewness & Kurtosis
-  - Kolmogorov-Smirnov test
   - Identify and discuss any outliers by examining the box plots.
-- Report and discuss the Multicollinearity (remember that you have to run the regression model to get these diagnostics)
-- Report on the Homoscedasticity and Independent Errors - Plot ZRESID against ZPRED.

 ## Part 2 - Multiple Regression